Skip to content

 WARNING

-Do not modify anything on the old server until you have successfully migrated the instance.
+Do not modify anything on the old server until you have successfully migrated the platform.

 Basic steps